DanielYoon82/ActiveDirectory/README.md

 </p>
 <br />

-I navigate to the account tab and choose the box "Unlock Account" and click apply successfully unlocking the account. <br />
+I navigate to the account tab and choose the box "Unlock Account" and click apply successfully unlocking the account.
+This step can be done if the user simply needs to unlock the account if password reset is not needed. <br />
 <br />
 <p align="center">
 <img src="https://github.com/DanielYoon82/ActiveDirectory/blob/main/images/ActiveDirectoryUser10.jpg" height="85%" width="85%" alt="Disk Sanitization Steps"/>